 If turfgrass is watered too frequently, the moisture stays in the upper one or two inches of soil and that is where the roots stay.
 Unfortunately, in the heat of summer that top two inches of soil dries out very quickly, leaving the roots literally high and dry, even if you watered that day.
 By watering deeply and infrequently, the roots grow deeper to access the moisture that is still there at the bottom.
 To test your irrigation system to check how long it takes to put 1/2” of water on the lawn, put out a straight-sided can marked on the inside at 1/2” up from the bottom, and time how long it takes for the water to reach the mark.

 Aerate High Traffic or Other Compacted Areas

 When we walk on the grass, we press down on the soil, squeezing out air pockets and compacting the clay.
 To help your grass roots get oxygen in areas that still get compacted, you can aerate the soil, which involves removing plugs of soil at intervals to create columns of air holes.
-If you top dress with compost immediately after aerating and water it in, the compost can Aerating with water through PVC filter down into the holes to amend the soil and still allow air flow.
+If you top dress with compost immediately after aerating and water it in, the compost can filter down into the holes to amend the soil and still allow air flow.